AnyChart/docs.anychart.com/Basic_Charts_Types/TreeMap_Chart.md

 ### Select

-Selecting points in TreeMap Charts is another special theme.
+Selecting points in TreeMap Charts is another special topic.
 Mostly, selecting a point of a TreeMap will lead to the next level opening where this point as a header.
 Though, when you get to such a level of the hierarchy where some of content points or all of them have no children, you will be able to select those points.

 There are two ways of selecting the leaf points: first is to click at a point with the left button of your mouse, and the second is to right-click a point and choose "Select".